aw-davidson/Algorithms/README.md

 14. [Large Scale Design](#large-scale-design)
 15. [Operating Systems](#operating-systems)

-#### Big O
+## Big O

-- Best Cast, Worst Case, Average Case

-- Drop the constants
+Think about N being large.
+What happens in the **worst case**?
+Drop all the constants.
+Computer scientists are pessimistic people because they focus on the worst cases :).

+### Amortized time

+We can also talk about runtime being amortized or averaged.
+For example, ArrayLists in Java are dynamically growing arrays.
+For most purposes we say the Big O of pushing onto an ArrayList is constant.
+However, sometimes the ArrayList needs to grows.
+In this case, all of the elements are copied from one Array to another Array, and this takes O(n) time.
+Why then do we not say that adding to an ArrayList is O(n) time?
+Because the growing operation is amortized over all of the array pushes.
+Each element is pushed once and copied once.
+Thus, the growing operation is amortized over the pushing.

-- Common Runtime Complexities
+### Common Runtime Complexities

-  O(1) - The algorithm complexity does not depend on the input O(logN) - Binary search is the most common algorithm with the runtime logN.
-Anytime the data set is being halved on each iteration of the algorithm we will see a logarithmic runtime.
+**O(1)** The algorithm complexity does not depend on the input.

+**O(logN)** Algorithms that effectively halve the input with each subroutine will have this runtime.

-  O(N) - Linear time algorithms appear whenever we need to iterate over the entire data set.
+**O(N)** Linear time algorithms scale directly with the input

-  O(NlogN) - Comparison sorting algorithms have an NlogN complexity.
+**O(NlogN)** Comparison sorting algorithms have an NlogN complexity.

-  O(N^2) - Nested for loops, where the data set is iterated n times for n elements.
+**O(N^2)** Two nested for loops would have this runtime.

-  O(2^N) - When you have a recursive algorithm that makes multiples calls, the runtime will often look like O(branches^depth) where branches is the number of times each recursive call branches out.
+**O(2^N)** Algorithms that need to solve subproblems of problems or generate permutations will often look like O(branches^depth) where branches is the number of times each recursive call branches out.

-  O(!N) - factorial or combinatorial complexity appear commonly in permutation problems and grow very very fast.
+**O(!N)** Factorial or combinatorial complexity appear commonly in permutation problems and grow very very fast.

 | Input (items) | O(1) | O(logN) | O(N) | O(NlogN) | O(N^2) | O(2^N)  | O(N!)    |
 | ------------- | ---- | ------- | ---- | -------- | ------ | ------- | -------- |